commclassroom/commclassroom/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This change requires a documentation update

-## Checklist:
+# Checklist:
-Before you create this PR, confirm all the requirements listed below by checking the checkboxes `[x]`:

--   [ ] I have followed the contribution guidelines while contributing.
--   [ ] I have checked there aren't other open issues.
--   [ ] I have tested the code before submission
--   [ ] My code follows the style guidelines of this project.
+- [ ] My code follows the style guidelines of this project
+- [ ] I have performed a self-review of my own code
--   [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] I have commented my code, particularly in hard-to-understand areas
--   [ ] I have made corresponding changes to the documentation.
+- [ ] I have made corresponding changes to the documentation
--   [ ] My changes generate no new warnings.
+- [ ] My changes generate no new warnings
+- [ ] I have ```npm run format``` before commiting
+- [ ] I replicated the UI with the Design

-## Screenshots (if any)
+# ScreenShots (if any)